Jack Grealish: Reception

-On 12 February 2021, in an interview with Talksport, Aston Villa teammate Emiliano Martínez described Grealish as "the most talented player [he had] ever seen" and expressed surprise that he had not played more games for England.
+In February 2021, in an interview with Talksport, former Aston Villa teammate Emiliano Martínez described Grealish as "the most talented player [he had] ever seen" and expressed surprise that he had not played more games for England.
 Martínez went on to say: "he never gives the ball away.
 When I see Grealish running, it's always a shot on target or a corner for us.
 He will drive past two or three players".
 Martínez also drew comparisons of Grealish to his Argentina teammate, Lionel Messi.
-When writing for The Athletic in 2019, sports journalist Michael Cox described Grealish as an "old-school player," due to his playing style.